jon-harper/OmniBox/docs/assembly/hsi_tips.md

 ## Time

 Installation time varies by experience; typically this is between 15 to 45 minutes.
-The "Full HSI" build has significantly more inserts than the regular HSI build and requires additional time.
+The "Full HSI" build has more inserts than the regular HSI build and requires an addition 5 to 10 minutes.

 ## Additional Materials